 Limits on enrolments may be applied to a programme due to health and safety reasons or the availability of resourcing or work experience places.

-If the number of applications for a programme exceeds the number of available places, ākonga are offered the opportunity to be placed on a waitlist, subject to programme regulations.
+If the number of applications for a programme exceeds the number of available places, ākonga are offered the opportunity to enrol at another location or by another delivery mode, or be placed on a waitlist, subject to programme regulations.

 Waitlisting takes place at the application stage and is clearly communicated to ākonga.
-While the default waitlisting prioritisation is the order in which complete applications are received, in recognition of Te Pūkenga commitment to inclusiveness and equity, preference may be given to regionally decided priority equity groups in accordance with s255(4)(b) of the Education and Training Act 2020.
+While the default waitlisting prioritisation is the order in which complete applications are received, in recognition of Te Pūkenga commitment to inclusiveness and equity, preference may be given to priority equity groups in accordance with s255(4)(b) of the Education and Training Act 2020.

 Application Acknowledgement and Offer of Place